 Conservation Behavior, with a focus on Marine Mammal Conservation.
-Conservation behavior is the application of animal behavior knowledge to solving wildlife conservation problems. course introduces upper level students to relatively new discipline of Conservation Behavior and its importance to strategies for Marine Mammal Conservation.
-Concepts from ethology (Tinbergen's 4 perspectives on behavior), behavioral analysis (Skinner's matrix on how animals learn), and measuring behavior (Martin & Bateson) will be reviewed to ensure all students have the basic terminology & skills necessary for successful completion of the course. activities would Learning include extensive reading and written reading analysis of the text and relevant journal articles, weekly quizzes focused on concepts and vocabulary, and a term paper in the form of a Conservation Behavior Species Brief on a marine mammal of the student's choice.
+Conservation behavior is the application of animal behavior knowledge to solving wildlife conservation problems.
+This course introduces upper level students to the relatively new discipline of Conservation Behavior and its importance to strategies for Marine Mammal Conservation.
+Concepts from ethology (Tinbergen's 4 perspectives on behavior), behavioral analysis (Skinner's matrix on how animals learn), and measuring behavior (Martin & Bateson) will be reviewed to ensure all students have the basic terminology & skills necessary for successful completion of the course. include Learning activities would extensive reading and written reading analysis of the text and relevant journal articles, weekly guizzes focused on concepts and vocabulary, and a term paper in the form of a Conservation Behavior Species Brief on a marine mammal of the student's choice.
 Prerequisites: an undergraduate or graduate level course in animal behavior is recommended.

-MACS 4200 - Introduction to Marine and Coastal Processes: Essential Principles and Fundamental Concepts processes for non-scientists, including the physical and chemical processes, ocean mixing and circulation, together with marine ecosystems and interactions, within a global context.
+MACS 4200 - Introduction to Marine and Coastal Processes: Essential Principles and Fundamental Concepts

+An introduction to marine and coastal processes for non-scientists, including the physical and chemical processes, ocean mixing and circulation, together with marine ecosystems and interactions, within a global context.